loujomer/toyee/docs/SC-300/04 Access Management for Apps/03 Implement app registration/Implement app registration.md

 9. Notice that the description is a mandatory field.

 10. Verify the **Do you want to enable this app role** is selected and then select **Apply.**

+## Assign users and groups to roles

+To assign users and groups to roles by using the Azure portal:

+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com/).
+2. In the Identity navigation menu on the left, open **Applications** select **Enterprise applications.**
+3. In the **All applications** list, select **Demo app**.
+4. This app was created in an earlier exercise.
+5. Under **Manage**, select **Users and groups.**
+6. On the menu, select **+ Add user/group.**
+7. On the **Add Assignment** dialog, select **Users and groups**.
+8. A list of users and security groups is displayed.
+You can search for a certain user or group, as well as select multiple users and groups that appear in the list.
+9. After you have selected users and groups, select **Select**.
+10. When using the **Select a role** assignment, all the roles that you've defined for the application are displayed.
+11. Choose a role and then select **Select**.
+12. Select **Assign** to finish the assignment of users and groups to the app.
+13. Confirm that the users and groups you added appear in the **Users and groups** list.